How to Pay Yourself as a Business Owner

 Cons of paying yourself with owner’s draw:

-Now that you know your options, it’s time to decide which method makes the most sense for you and your business.
+Now that you know your owner’s salary options, it’s time to decide which method makes the most sense for you and your business needs.
 Your business structure is the biggest factor to look at here.
-Different payment methods work best for different kinds of businesses.
-We’ve listed the recommended methods for each business structure for you below.
+Different payment methods work best for different business entities.
+We’ve listed the recommended methods for each type of business for you below.

 Corporations